-OPEN TO: 11, 12 Full Year Course PREREQUISITE: B in Chemistry or teacher's signature
+OPEN TO: 11, 12Full Year CoursePREREQUISITE:B in Chemistry or teacher's signature Requires passing 1st semester to remain in 2nd semester

 This course utilizes and expands the basic knowledge learned in the first year chemistry course.
 Chemical kinetics, equilibria as well as various areas of chemistry will be explored.
 Focus is on thinking skills and independent learning through laboratory experience involving original design and analysis.
 This is an advanced course for science majors.
 Students must have an aptitude for science, be capable of independent work, and have above average reading and writing skills.